 In addition to the above, beginning farmer applicants must:

-- Have a total net worth of less than $816,800.
-(Indexed for inflation.
-Please call the RFA for current limitation).
+- Have a total net worth of less than $979,000 in 2023 (indexed annually for inflation; please call the RFA for current limitation).

 This program is designed to permit the sellers of a farm to fund a portion of the financing essential to the completion of the sale.
 To qualify as an eligible seller under this program, the seller must: